I’ve spent my life trying to avoid disappointment, which means that I’ve spent my life preparing for the worst instead of the best.

 There was even a time when I developed an intense fear of answering my phone or reading my emails in case I received bad news and became disappointed.

 Swami Satchidanand, energy enhancement and meditation guru, argues that encountering disappointment as children leads us to make the decision to never experience disappointment by developing 1 of 6 personalities to help us cope with disappointment:

-Perpetrates pain (physical abuse, sexual abuse, abuse of power, verbal abuse, emotional and mental abuse) to get attention and justify their need for disappointment
+Perpetuates pain (physical abuse, sexual abuse, abuse of power, verbal abuse, emotional and mental abuse) to get attention and justify their need for disappointment.

 How to deal with disappointment

-Things won’t always go the way you envisioned them and you will need to know how to deal with disappointment:
+Things won’t always go the way you envisioned and you'll need to know how to deal with disappointment:

 When you detach from outcome you accept that the only person you can control is you.

 You can control the actions you take and the time you take to do something but you can’t control the outcome because that depends on so many variables, like other people, that are out of your control.